Recipe: Spatchcocked Turkey

 - Midwestern Sweet Barbecue Sauce

 *For juicier turkey, brine the turkey for 1 hour per pound before smoking it; use our Brining Mix and follow the easy brining instructions.
 Savory’s ‘Cue Glue helps BBQ seasoning stick better to smoked and grilled proteins and seal in flavor.
+When preparing and cooking a turkey, be sure to follow proper food safety and handling guidelines.

 If brining, prepare brine using Brining Mix instructions and brine turkey breast for 1 hour per pound in the refrigerator.